WHY ARE MY LEGS SO FAT?

 LIPEDEMA AWARENESS MONTH

 Lipedema cannot be cured, but it can be managed with the right kind of care.
-Early diagnosis and treatment is essential to manage lipedema effectively.
+Early diagnosis and treatment are essential to manage lipedema effectively.
 Unfortunately, lipedema is a disease that is commonly misdiagnosed as obesity.
 How can you tell the difference between the two, and how can we bring more awareness to this disease?

 LIPEDEMA OR OBESITY?